drewman301/ffmpeg-cpp/README.md

 3. Open the Visual Studio solution in the source directory.
 4. Build everything.

 This will build a .lib file that you can use in your own C++ projects.
-It will also generate an include-folder in the repo root that you can add to your include filders in your own project.
+It will also generate an include-folder in the repo root that you can add to your include folders in your own project.

 ## Linux